 Please let the Career Center or the Construction Science Management Department know if you need transportation to/from the fair.

 Do research on the companies prior to the fair.
-You can find a listing of all companies here.
 Make a list of your top companies you hope to visit at the fair.
 Research those companies history, what positions they have open, what skills they are looking for, if they have full-time, part-time or internships available, what majors they are targeting and more.
 Also, be prepared to tell them why you are interested in their company.
 Your preparation is what will make you stand out from the crowd!

 PREPARE AND PRACTICE A 30 SECOND INTRODUCTION